 I have research data on nobackup that I can't store in my project directory or at my institution right now.
 What should I do?

 Please contact our support team without delay so we can discuss your short- and medium-term data storage needs.
 Our intention is to work with you to move your valuable data to an appropriate combination of:

 - high performance /nobackup storage (temporary scratch space) on NeSI,

 - slow nearline storage (not released yet, on our roadmap), and

 - institutional storage infrastructure.

-On 14 November, we hosted a webinar explaining these upcoming changes and answering user questions.
-If you missed this session, the archived materials are available at the links below:
+On 14 and 26 November 2019, we hosted webinars to explain these upcoming changes and answer user questions.
+If you missed these sessions, the archived materials are available at the links below:

 - Video recordings: